hirsakai/GenEditScan/README.md

-# GenEditScan: Gene Editing and Scanning tools
+# GenEditScan: Genome Editing Scanning tools
 GenEditScan is a tool used to analyze the presence or absence of residual foreign DNA in genome-edited organisms using next-generation sequencing data.

 GenEditScan is based upon k-mer analysis tool (https://github.com/taitoh1970/kmer).